zeek/zeek-docs/doc/scripts/base/init-bare.zeek.rst

    :Type: :zeek:type:`vector` of :zeek:type:`TCP::Option`

    The full list of TCP Option fields parsed from a TCP header.

+.. zeek:type:: Telemetry::HistogramMetric
+   :source-code: base/init-bare.zeek 5859 5891

+   :Type: :zeek:type:`record`

+      opts: :zeek:type:`Telemetry::MetricOpts`
+         A :zeek:see:`Telemetry::MetricOpts` record describing this histogram.

+      labels: :zeek:type:`vector` of :zeek:type:`string`
+         The label values associated with this histogram, if any.

+      values: :zeek:type:`vector` of :zeek:type:`double`
+         Individual counters for each of the buckets as described by the *bounds* field in *opts*;

+      count_values: :zeek:type:`vector` of :zeek:type:`count` :zeek:attr:`&optional`
+         If the underlying data type of the histogram is ``int64_t``, this vector will hold the values as counts, otherwise it is unset.
+Only histograms created with the C++ API have may have this value set.

+      observations: :zeek:type:`double`
+         The number of observations made for this histogram.

+      sum: :zeek:type:`double`
+         The sum of all observations for this histogram.

+      count_observations: :zeek:type:`count` :zeek:attr:`&optional`
+         If the underlying data type of the histogram is ``int64_t``, the number of observations as :zeek:type:`count`, otherwise unset.

+      count_sum: :zeek:type:`count` :zeek:attr:`&optional`
+         If the underlying data type of the histogram is ``int64_t``, the sum of all observations as :zeek:type:`count`, otherwise unset.

+   Type of elements returned by the :zeek:see:`Telemetry::collect_histogram_metrics` function.

+.. zeek:type:: Telemetry::HistogramMetricVector
+   :source-code: base/init-bare.zeek 5894 5894

+   :Type: :zeek:type:`vector` of :zeek:type:`Telemetry::HistogramMetric`

+.. zeek:type:: Telemetry::Metric
+   :source-code: base/init-bare.zeek 5838 5856

+   :Type: :zeek:type:`record`

+      opts: :zeek:type:`Telemetry::MetricOpts`
+         A :zeek:see:`Telemetry::MetricOpts` record describing this metric.

+      labels: :zeek:type:`vector` of :zeek:type:`string`
+         The label values associated with this metric, if any.

+      value: :zeek:type:`double` :zeek:attr:`&optional`
+         The value of gauge or counter cast to a double independent of the underlying data type.
+         This value is set for all counter and gauge metrics, it is unset for histograms.

+      count_value: :zeek:type:`count` :zeek:attr:`&optional`
+         The value of the underlying gauge or counter as a double if the underlying metric type uses ``int64_t``.
+         Only counters and gauges created with the C++ API may have this value set.

+   Type of elements returned by the :zeek:see:`Telemetry::collect_metrics` function.

+.. zeek:type:: Telemetry::MetricOpts
+   :source-code: base/init-bare.zeek 5787 5835

+   :Type: :zeek:type:`record`

+      prefix: :zeek:type:`string` :zeek:attr:`&optional`
+         The prefix (namespace) of the metric.
+Will be unset when returned from :zeek:see:`Telemetry::collect_metrics` or
+         :zeek:see:`Telemetry::collect_histogram_metrics`.

+      name: :zeek:type:`string`
+         The human-readable name of the metric.
+This is set to the full prefixed name including the unit when returned from :zeek:see:`Telemetry::collect_metrics` or
+         :zeek:see:`Telemetry::collect_histogram_metrics`.

+      unit: :zeek:type:`string` :zeek:attr:`&optional`
+         The unit of the metric.
+Set to a blank string if this is a unit-less metric.
+Will be unset when returned from :zeek:see:`Telemetry::collect_metrics` or
+         :zeek:see:`Telemetry::collect_histogram_metrics`.

+      help_text: :zeek:type:`string`
+         Documentation for this metric.

+      labels: :zeek:type:`vector` of :zeek:type:`string` :zeek:attr:`&default` = ``[]`` :zeek:attr:`&optional`
+         The label names (also called dimensions) of the metric.
+When instantiating or working with concrete metrics, corresponding label values have to be provided.

+      is_total: :zeek:type:`bool` :zeek:attr:`&optional`
+         Whether the metric represents something that is accumulating.
+         Defaults to ``T`` for counters and ``F`` for gauges and histograms.

+      bounds: :zeek:type:`vector` of :zeek:type:`double` :zeek:attr:`&optional`
+         When creating a :zeek:see:`Telemetry::HistogramFamily`,
+         describes the number and bounds of the individual buckets.

+      count_bounds: :zeek:type:`vector` of :zeek:type:`count` :zeek:attr:`&optional`
+         The same meaning as *bounds*, but as :zeek:type:`count`.
+         Only set in the return value of :zeek:see:`Telemetry::collect_histogram_metrics`.
+         for histograms when the underlying type is ``int64_t``, otherwise ignored.

+      metric_type: :zeek:type:`Telemetry::MetricType` :zeek:attr:`&optional`
+         Describes the underlying metric type.
+         Only set in the return value of :zeek:see:`Telemetry::collect_metrics` or
+         :zeek:see:`Telemetry::collect_histogram_metrics`,
+         otherwise ignored.

+   Type that captures options used to create metrics.

+.. zeek:type:: Telemetry::MetricType
+   :source-code: base/init-bare.zeek 5777 5777

+   :Type: :zeek:type:`enum`

+      .. zeek:enum:: Telemetry::DOUBLE_COUNTER Telemetry::MetricType

+      .. zeek:enum:: Telemetry::INT_COUNTER Telemetry::MetricType

+      .. zeek:enum:: Telemetry::DOUBLE_GAUGE Telemetry::MetricType

+      .. zeek:enum:: Telemetry::INT_GAUGE Telemetry::MetricType

+      .. zeek:enum:: Telemetry::DOUBLE_HISTOGRAM Telemetry::MetricType

+      .. zeek:enum:: Telemetry::INT_HISTOGRAM Telemetry::MetricType

+.. zeek:type:: Telemetry::MetricVector
+   :source-code: base/init-bare.zeek 5893 5893

+   :Type: :zeek:type:`vector` of :zeek:type:`Telemetry::Metric`

 .. zeek:type:: ThreadStats
    :source-code: base/init-bare.zeek 849 851